ludup/jadaptive-legacy-diagnostics/README.md

-# jadaptive-legacy-diagnostics
+# jadaptive-legacy-server
-A diagnostic server for the Maverick Legacy APIs
+A deployable server for the Maverick Legacy APIs